[Updated 03/05/2016: New-ContainerNetwork at the end of this post]

 Step 4 – Connect your virtual machine to the internal “NAT” network switch

 You need to connect the internal “NAT” switch you created in Step 1 to your virtual machine using the VM Settings or using PowerShell.

 Get-VM | Get-VMNetworkAdapter | Connect-VMNetworkAdapter –SwitchName “NAT_vSwitch”

 In the final step, you need to set manually or through DHCP an IP Address (and default GW) to the virtual machine on the same NAT subnet, in my case here it’s (172.31.1.0/24 ) and default gateway (172.31.1.1).

 Here you go… Your virtual machines are now communicating to the external world

 Note: At the time of this writing, Hyper-V only allows you to create one NAT network.

-The New-ContainerNetwork cmdlet could also be used to connect VMs to a NAT network if you installed the Container feature on the Hyper-V host, but it should be used with caution, because the cmdlet was designed for Windows Server Containers and instructs the host network service to allocate IPs to containers from the NAT network range.
-You would have to manually assign IP and default gateway to the VM and make sure the IP address isn’t already assigned to a Container.
-Please note, the host network service won’t know that you have assigned an IP from this range to a VM and so may try and re-assign the same IP to a container in the future, thus you will end-up by having a network conflict.
-The recommended way is to use the method described in this post.
+The New-ContainerNetwork cmdlet could also be used to connect VMs to a NAT network if you installed the Container feature on the Hyper-V host, but it should be used with caution because the cmdlet was designed for Windows Server Containers and instructs the host network service to allocate IPs to containers from the NAT network range.
+You would have to manually assign the IP and default gateway to the VM and make sure the IP address isn’t already assigned to a Container.

 Many Thanks to Jason Messer (Microsoft PM on the SDN Team) for the information.